History of nanotechnology: Early uses of nanomaterials

-Ancient Egyptians used Lead Sulphate as a nanomaterial for hair dyeing process.

-A 1600 year old Roman Claire also called as Lycurgus cup is the earliest reference of the use of nanotechnology.In ancient Mayan city of Chicken Itza a corrosion resistant azure pigment known as Maya Blue, which was produced in 800AD which consist of nanoparticles.

 Carbon nanotubes have been found in pottery from Keeladi, India, dating to c.
 600–300 BC, though it is not known how they formed or whether the substance containing them was employed deliberately.
 Cementite nanowires have been observed in Damascus steel, a material dating back to c.
 900 AD, their origin and means of manufacture also unknown.

 Although nanoparticles are associated with modern science, they were used by artisans as far back as the ninth century in Mesopotamia for creating a glittering effect on the surface of pots.

 In modern times, pottery from the Middle Ages and Renaissance often retains a distinct gold- or copper-colored metallic glitter.
 This luster is caused by a metallic film that was applied to the transparent surface of a glazing, which contains silver and copper nanoparticles dispersed homogeneously in the glassy matrix of the ceramic glaze.
-These nanoparticles are created by the artisans by adding copper and silver salts and oxides together with vinegar, ochre, and clay on the surface of previously-glazed pottery.
+These nanoparticles are created by the artisans by adding copper and silver salts and oxides together with vinegar, ochre, and clay on the surface of previously glazed pottery.
 The technique originated in the Muslim world.
 As Muslims were not allowed to use gold in artistic representations, they sought a way to create a similar effect without using real gold.
 The solution they found was using luster.